KatherineMichel/creating-a-steakhouse-website-using-wordpress/promotion/promotion-gap-analysis.md

 # Promotion Gap Analysis

 Fleming's is a steakhouse chain with locations around the United States.
-The client asked me to do an analysis of the [Fleming's Steakhouse website](https://www.flemingssteakhouse.com) and [Facebook page](https://www.facebook.com/flemings), because the client is a customer of Fleming's Steakhouse and feels their website promotes their products and services well.
+My client asked me to do an analysis of the [Fleming's Steakhouse website](https://www.flemingssteakhouse.com) and [Facebook page](https://www.facebook.com/flemings), because the client is a customer of Fleming's Steakhouse and feels their website promotes their products and services well.
 See the [Fleming's Promotion Lightning Demo](flemings-promotion-lightning-demo.md) section for screenshots and comments.

 ## Professional Photos